wathmihasara/ASS_4_GRP-10/README.md

   Organism = c(rep("E. coli", length(ecoli_lengths)), rep("Deinococcus radiodurans", length(deinococcus_lengths)))
 )
 ```
-This code creates a data that merges the lengths of coding sequences for both organisms, making it suitable for generating box plots to visually compare the distribution of sequence lengths between E. coli and Deinococcus radiodurans.
+This code creates data that merges the lengths of coding sequences for both organisms, making it suitable for generating box plots to visually compare the distribution of sequence lengths between E. coli and Deinococcus radiodurans.

 # The box plot
 ```{r}